hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 industries.
 To keep their his or her job, any young journalist would be willing to sputter some bullshit about the latest “Call Me Maybe.”
 In my opinion, that is a fair compromise.
-We want to have taste, we want to produce something meaningful, but we have to pay our bills.
+We want to have taste, we want to produce something meaningful, but we have to work within the machine.
 It feels like the world is conspiring against us.

 <div align="center">〜</div>